Wellington-Maciel/Wellington-Projetos/README.md

 Wellington-Maciel/Wellington-Maciel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-estou enteressado em aprender programação para trabalhar como full stack. atualmente estou aprendendo bootStrap, com um curso de desenvolvimento web. por enquanto ainda não estou colaborando pois sou apenas um iniciante do iniciante. podem chegar até mim atravez do e-mail: tmporario@gmail.com
+Estou interessado em aprender programação para trabalhar como full stack. estou atualmente aprendendo PHP com MySql, com um curso de desenvolvimento web. por enquanto ainda não estou colaborando, pois sou apenas um iniciante do iniciante. então conto com a sua ajuda.